-Note: For good practice #25 included in chart above, related information and horizontal assessment were possible only for institutions that had a meeting during the targeted review.
+Notes: See Table 3 for the numbering of practices.
+For sound practice #25 included in chart above, related information and horizontal assessment were possible only for institutions that had a meeting during the targeted review.
 JSTs are gathering information from the other institutions as part of the follow-up activities.
-Good practices #29 and #31 were excluded as no horizontal assessment was performed for the institutions in the sample.
-Assessment as performed by the targeted review central team.
-See Table 3 for the numbering of practices.
-Ranking follows the two dimensions of practice and bank: good practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
-The highest degree of deviation is shown in the upper left corner.
+Sound practices #29 and #31 were excluded as no horizontal assessment was performed for the institutions in the sample.

+Ranking follows the two dimensions of practice and bank: sound practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
+The highest degree of deviation is shown in the top left corner.

-6 Watchlist and default management
+6 Watchlist and default management processes

-This section describes good practices for the identification, monitoring and management of watchlist and default management.
+This section describes sound practices for the identification, monitoring and management of watchlist and default management.